jessica1434-source/Private-Repository-Martin-Growth-Team/replit.md

 ## Overview

 A bilingual (Traditional Chinese/English) dashboard system for tracking and managing children's growth metrics across Taiwan, Singapore, Malaysia, and Brunei.
-The application provides two distinct interfaces: a Boss/Manager view for high-level oversight of all families and managers, and a Manager view for hands-on tracking of assigned families.
-The system emphasizes data visualization, compliance monitoring, and cross-country growth analytics.
+The application provides a three-level role hierarchy:
+- **Boss/Manager**: High-level oversight of all managers (including supervisors) with complete analytics and cross-country trends
+- **Supervisor (主任管理師)**: Mid-level oversight of subordinate managers and their families, without cross-country trend analysis
+- **Manager**: Hands-on tracking of personally assigned families

+The system emphasizes data visualization, compliance monitoring, and hierarchical family management with appropriate permissions for each role level.

 ## User Preferences